Hafsa-Arshad93/javascript-mini-projects/README.md

-# 🚀 JavaScript Mini Projects
+# JavaScript Mini Projects

 Welcome to my **JavaScript Mini Projects** repository!

 This repository is a collection of projects I built while learning **HTML, CSS, and JavaScript**.
 Instead of only studying concepts, I believe the best way to learn is by building real projects.
 Each project helped me understand different JavaScript concepts through practical experience.

-As I continue learning, I'll keep adding more projects and improving my skills.
+All projects are built using **Vanilla JavaScript (ES6)** without any frameworks.
+As I continue learning, I'll keep improving these projects and build more advanced applications.

 ---

-# 📂 Projects
+# Projects

-## 🧮 1.
-Responsive Calculator
+## 1. Responsive Calculator

 A responsive calculator that performs basic arithmetic operations.
 This was one of my first JavaScript projects and helped me understand how JavaScript interacts with HTML.

 ### Concepts Practiced

 - DOM Manipulation
 - Functions
 - Event Handling